easy-updates-manager/easy-updates-manager/readme.txt

 Stable tag: 5.0.0
 License: GPLv2 or later

 Manage all of your WordPress update settings, including individual plugin/theme updates, automatic updates, and much more.
-Also works with WP MU.
+Also works with WordPress Multisite.

 == Description ==
-Easy Updates Manager is a light yet powerful plugin which enables you to manage all types of updates on your single site install or in WordPress MU.
+Easy Updates Manager is a light yet powerful plugin which enables you to manage all types of updates on your single site install or in WordPress Multisite.
 With loads of settings making endless possibilities for configuration, Easy Updates Manager is an obvious choice for anyone wanting to control updates.

 = Features Include =
 <ul>